Are you facing conviction or punishment for forgery in Virginia?

 What Are the Penalties For Forgery?

 The punishment for forgery can include prison time because forgery is a felony.
-In just about every instance, it is a Class 4 felony, which can range from 2 to 10 years in prison and a fine of up to $100,000.
+In most cases, forgery is a felony punishable by up to 10 years in prison and a hefty fine.
+The court will also require that any restitution be paid to the complaining witness.
 Some of the instances that can lead to a conviction for forgery include:

 - Forgery of a public record, certificate, return, or attestation, of a pubic officer or employee.
 This is applicable in instances where the document in question can be received as legal proof or an attempt is made to pass it as such.